Adjusting for indirectly measured confounding using large-scale propensity scores: Simulations

 \item Simulate measured covariates $\mbx_i$ as

 where $\mb\beta_x \sim \cN(0,0.1)^{K \times M}$. \item Simulate the indirectly measured confounder $u_i$ as

 where $\mb\beta_u \sim \cN(0,1)^M$.
 Notice that $u$ is a deterministic function of $\mbx$.
-To allow only a small subset of the covariates pinpoint $u$, we randomly select 99\% of the $\mb\beta_u$ and set their value to 0. \item Simulate the treatment $t_i$ as
+To allow only a small subset of the covariates pinpoint $u$, we randomly select 90\% of the $\mb\beta_u$ and set their value to 0. \item Simulate the treatment $t_i$ as

-where the effect of the indirectly measured confounder on the treatment $\gamma_u = 1$ and $\mb\gamma_x \sim \cN(0,1)$.
-To allow a small subset of the covariates serve as measured confounders, we randomly select 99\% of the $\mb\gamma_x$ and set their value to 0. \item Simulate the outcome $y_i$ as
+where the effect of the indirectly measured confounder on the treatment $\gamma_u = 1$, $\mb\gamma_x \sim \cN(0.5, 1)$ for the 10\% of covariates that serve as measured confounders.
+The rest of the $\gamma_x$ are set to 0. \item Simulate the outcome $y_i$ as

-where the true causal effect $\nu = 2$, the effect of the indirectly measured confounder on the outcome $\eta_u = 1$, $\mb\eta_x \sim \cN(0,1)$ for the covariates serve as measured confounders and 0 otherwise. \end{enumerate}
+where the true causal effect $\nu = 2$, the effect of the indirectly measured confounder on the outcome $\eta_u = 1$, $\mb\eta_x \sim \cN(0.5, 1)$ for the covariates that serve as measured confounders and 0 otherwise. \end{enumerate}

 The above steps illustrate the simulation under pinpointability.
 To increase the deviation from pinpointability, we add an increasing amount of random noise to the indirectly measured confounder.
 To do so, we modify the simulation of $u_i$ in Step 3 to be